gregogolla/investrak-iicdocs/admin-modules/dividends.md

 ![alt text](../images/10.7_Distribute_Dividends_menu.png ":size=x100 Distribute Dividends menu")

 If your account has the required permissions you can distribute dividends.
-Click on the three horizontal dot menu on the Investment Records page and select the `Distribute Dividends` option.
+Click on the three vertical dot menu on the Investment Records page and select the `Distribute Dividends` option.

 The `Distribute Dividends` dialog page opens up.
 Use this page to the amount to distribute and the effective date of the distribution.